Layout spacing systems

 A layout spacing system organizes elements through defined measurements (margins, padding) within a grid to enhance visual order and user experience.

-How do I implement a responsive layout?
+How do I implement a Responsive Layout?

 Utilize CSS frameworks like Bootstrap or Tailwind CSS, which provide pre-defined grid systems, or use CSS media queries to create flexible design that adapts to different screen sizes.